Mai Gaoling

-Mai Gaoling (麦高崚; born 12 September 1998) is a Chinese footballer currently playing as a goalkeeper for Meizhou Hakka.
+Mai Gaoling (麦高崚; born 12 September 1998) is a Chinese footballer currently playing as a goalkeeper for Shenzhen Juniors.

 Club career

-Mai Gaoling would play for the Guangzhou team before being loaned out to second tier club Inner Mongolia Zhongyou on 15 August 2020.
+Mai Gaoling would play for the Guangzhou FC team before being loaned out to second tier club Inner Mongolia Zhongyou on 15 August 2020.
 The following season he would go on to be loaned out again, this time to another second tier club in Beijing BSU where he made his debut in a league game on 30 April 2021 against Jiangxi Beidamen in a 1-0 defeat, where he came on as a substitute.
 The next season he would transfer to newly promoted top tier club Meizhou Hakka where he made his debut in a 2022 Chinese FA Cup game on 19 December 2022 against Chengdu Rongcheng in a 3-0 defeat.